paritytech/review-bot/README.md

 This field is **optional**.

 It supports two fields: `users` and `teams`.
-If *the user is inside the users array, or they belong to one of the teams listed there, the validation will automatically be skipped, and a success status check will be reported*.
+If *the author of the Pull Request is inside the users array, or they belong to one of the teams listed there, the validation will automatically be skipped, and a success status check will be reported*.

 It is intended to stop the custom rules being required when a user is already trusted and doesn’t need such a thorough review process.